 Instructions

 - Reserve 2 tbsp of the onion for the salsa.
-Heat the oil in a saucepan and cook the remaining onion and half the pepper for 4 minutes or until softened and coloured.
+Heat the oil in a medium saucepan over a medium heat and cook the remaining onion and half the pepper for 4 minutes, or until softened and coloured.
 Stir in the rice, then pour in the stock.
-Add the kidney beans and a pinch of salt.
+Add the kidney beans and salt.
 Bring to the boil, stir once, cover the pan, then reduce the heat to a gentle simmer.
 Cook for 15 minutes until the rice is tender and the liquid absorbed.

 Recipe Collection Spotlight...